Pianist Transformer: Towards Expressive Piano Performance Rendering via Scalable Self-Supervised Pre-Training: Subjective Listening Study Details

-The listening study was based on six musical excerpts, each approximately 15 seconds long.
-To ensure an unbiased comparison, all excerpts were systematically taken from the beginning of each piece.
+The listening study was based on six music clips, each approximately 15 seconds long.
+To ensure an unbiased comparison, all clips were systematically taken from the beginning of each piece.
 The selection was also deliberately curated for stylistic breadth, featuring works from the Baroque, Classical, and Romantic periods, as well as modern pop style.
 This diversity provides a rigorous testbed for evaluating the models' generalization abilities across varied musical contexts.
 The specific pieces are detailed in Table~\ref{tab:musical_excerpts}.